Photo © Tristan Hooper (2019)

 - Val Williams (Professor of the History and Culture of Photography, London College of Communication)

-His first monograph Suburban Herbarium was published by Uniformbooks (2020) and reprinted (2022) with his work showcased in various publications and periodicals including: The Guardian, New Scientist, De Standaard, Source and Resurgence & Ecologist Magazine.
+His first monograph Suburban Herbarium was published by Uniformbooks (2020) and reprinted (2022) with work showcased in various publications and periodicals including: The Guardian, New Scientist, De Standaard, Source and Resurgence & Ecologist Magazine.

 An abridged CV can be found below.